Teaching Innovations Grants

-Applications should be submitted online and include the following:
+Grant applications should include the following:

 - An overview of the project.
 Be sure to describe the specific innovation you plan to implement and explain how this innovation is a shift in the accepted practices of your field, your department, Illinois State University, and/or your own teaching.
 (200 word limit)